 Free algebras way of writing programs yields two kinds of objects to test: interpreters and programs.
 I haven’t implemented tests for interpreters because I’ve assumed that it won’t differ from testing regular service implementations.

 When it came to testing programs, I had a real problem in finding what is endorsed way of doing it.
 Ok, I appreciate you may now think: “this guy is really not-so-bright”, but I’ll dare to be honest: this lack of guidance, and problems with finding it, made me lose some time in unproductive doubts.

-Finally I’ve used an advice from Gitter channel and have used mocked interpreters.
+Finally, I’ve used advice from Gitter channel and have used mocked interpreters.
 This way I could easily inject failures when testing error paths.
-I’ve written these mock interpreters manually, because Freestyle handlers methods are
+I’ve written these mock interpreters manually because Freestyle handlers methods are

 protected[this], thus one can’t mock them with scalamock.